adyen-examples/adyen-step-by-step-integration-workshop/README.md

 ### Start - Step-by-Step Guide:

 **Step 0.** Build the project using `./gradlew bootRun` and see if it works.
-If you can visit `http://localhost:8080/hello-world`, `https://8080-adyenexampl-adyenstepby-xxxxxx21.ws-eu114.gitpod.io/hello-world` (Gitpod) or `https://xxxx.github.dev/hello-world` (codespaces), this means it works!

 If you see the following message in your console logs, it means that you've successfully ran the application.
+A browser should open with the following screen: **"Workshop: Build Your Own Adyen Payment Integration"**

 ```
 ----------------------------------------------------------